parallaxinc/Spin-IDE_iOS/SpinIDE/SupportingFiles/ReadMe.txt

 2. Support download to EPROM, not just RAM.

-3. Support collapsing the side panel in landscape view.

-4. Allow emailing (in and out) of zipped spin projects.
+3. Allow emailing (in and out) of zipped spin projects.

-5. Sumbit iOS Changes to the Spin compiler as a repository branch.
+4. Sumbit iOS Changes to the Spin compiler as a repository branch.

-6. Turn the loader into a library so it is easier to use in other iOS projects.
+5. Turn the loader into a library so it is easier to use in other iOS projects.

 Other features and fixes that would be nice someday
 ---------------------------------------------------